 Prevent malware in ad content

 Google actively works with trusted advertisers and partners to help prevent malware in ads.
-All publishers, ad networks and ad operations teams should follow security recommendations detailed at http://www.anti-malvertising.com.
+All publishers and ad networks should follow the security recommendations detailed at https://anti-malvertising.withgoogle.com/.

-Google has developed proprietary technology and malware detection tools to regularly check creatives.
+Google's proprietary technology and malware detection tools are used to regularly scan all creatives.
 Fourth-party calls or sub-syndication to any uncertified advertisers or vendors are forbidden.
-Our automated malware checker scans all creatives.
-Any ad that we detect distributing malware will be pulled to protect users from harm.
+Any ad distributing malware is pulled to protect users from harm.
 Any Authorized buyer whose creative is found to contain malware is subject to a minimum three-month suspension.
 If you have a creative under policy violation, learn how to resolve it.

 Creatives that trigger automatic-redirects or pop-ups

-Google prohibits this behavior and is constantly improving publisher protections.
-The large majority of Ad Exchange and Google demand uses technical infrastructure called sandboxing to stop these malicious creatives in Chrome and other platforms.
+Google prohibits this behavior and is constantly improving detection and enforcement.
+The large majority of Ad Exchange and Google demand uses technical solutions to stop this malicious creative activity in Chrome, the Mobile Ads SDK, and other platforms.

-Other exchanges, networks, and partners transacted through header bidding and line items might not have the same policies and protections.
+Other exchanges, networks, and partners transacted through header bidding and remnant or reservation line items might not have the same policies and protections.
 Ensure that your demand sources have adequate policies to prohibit and protect against this behavior.